 Amphibians are Tetrapod, ectothermic vertebrates (animals that depend on environmental sources of heat, not able to self-regulate body heat) that belong to the group Amphibia.

-It was in the Devonian era that the foremost amphibians were evolved (this is about 370 millions of years before), from the Sarcopterygian fish which had lungs and their fin limbs were bony, and these special features helped them to adapt to dry land.
-Further, due to diversification they became dominant in the Permian and Carboniferous periods.
+It was in the Devonian era that the foremost amphibians evolved (this is about 370 million years before), from the Sarcopterygian fish which had lungs and their fin limbs were bony, and these special features helped them to adapt to dry land.
+Further, due to diversification, they became dominant in the Permian and Carboniferous periods.
 Later on, they were displaced by the reptiles and several other vertebrates.
 In the long run, these amphibians lost their diversity and volume, resulting in only the present subordinate groups of Lissamphibia being left behind.

 The Amphibian Order

 The Class Amphibia (or amphibians) comprise of three modern orders:

 - Anura (toads and frogs) – almost 5,800 varieties

 - Urodela or Caudata (salamanders and newts) – around 580 varieties

 - Apoda or Gymnophiona, burrowing Caecilian – around 170 varieties

 The majority of people are acquainted with toads, frogs, salamanders and newts.
 Still, they have less acquaintance with Caecilians.
 By their outward appearance, they look like big earthworms.
 Since the Caecilians hide themselves most of the time under the ground and under the water, not much knowledge is available about them.